Southern Court: Nanboku-Cho Overview

+He started the Kenmu Restoration to restore the power to the Imperial Court.
+By doing this, he wanted the emperor to have all the power.
+Due to it, he refused to grant Ashikaga Takauji the title of Shogun.
+When Takauji went without the Emperor's permission to suppress a rebellion by the recently ousted Hojo clan, Go Daigo ordered Takauji to come back, but Takauji, realizing that the Samurai class were with him, marched on to Kyoto directly.
+He seized Kyoto and installed Komyo, son of Kogon and of the Jimyoin-to line as the legitimate emperor, and by doing so Komyo granted him the title of Shogun.
+Kōmyo's family thus formed an alternate Imperial Court in Kyoto, which came to be called the Northern Court because its seat was in a location north of its rival.
+His capture of Kyoto forced Go Daigo and the southern line to retreat to the mountains of Yoshino, where he formed his government in exile.
+This starts the Nanboku-Cho period.

-The Imperial Court supported by the Ashikaga shōguns was rivaled by the Southern Court of Go-Daigo and his descendants.
+The Northern Court supported by the Ashikaga shoguns was rivaled by the Southern Court of Go-Daigo and his descendants.
 This came to be called the Southern Court because its seat was in a location south of its rival.
 Although the precise location of the emperors' seat did change, it was often identified as simply Yoshino.

-In 1392, Emperor Go-Kameyama of the Southern Court was defeated and abdicated in favor of Kōgon's great-grandson, Emperor Go-Komatsu, thus ending the divide.
-But the Northern Court was under the power of the Ashikaga shōguns and had little real independence.
-Partly because of this, since the 19th century, the Emperors of the Southern Imperial Court have been considered the legitimate Emperors of Japan.
-Moreover, the Southern Court controlled the Japanese imperial regalia.
-The Northern Court members are officially called pretenders.
+Defeat and loss of power

+By 1392, the southern court was on the verge of collapse and its armies had been completely annihilated and its economic base was dwindling.
+Seeing this, the third Ashikaga shogun Ashikaga Yoshimitsu brokered the Meitoku Accord.
+According to it, the two lines must take turns in rulling just like the original agreement in 1272.
+Having no other option, Go-Kameyama abdicates and gives the throne to northern line Emperor Go Komatsu and gives the imperial regalia to the northern line.
+This effectively ends the Nanboku-Cho period.
+But Go-Komatsu didn't keep up his promise, as after he abdicated he passed the throne to his son instead of a southern line descendent but the southern court was too weak by this point to do anything.

+Kumazawa Hiromichi

-One Southern Court descendant, Kumazawa Hiromichi, declared himself to be Japan's rightful Emperor in the days after the end of the Pacific War in World War II.
+One Southern Court descendant, Kumazawa Hiromichi, declared himself to be Japan's rightful Emperor in the days after the end of the Second World War.
 He claimed that Emperor Hirohito was a fraud, arguing that Hirohito's entire line is descended from the Northern Court.
 Despite this, he was not arrested for lèse-majesté, even when donning the Imperial Crest.
 He could and did produce a koseki detailing his bloodline back to Go-Daigo in Yoshino, but his claims and rhetoric failed to inspire anything other than sympathy.